payola/Payola/README.md

 ```
 John | is friend with | Me
 ```
 Actually, this is almost a Linked Data [Turtle](http://www.w3.org/TeamSubmission/turtle/) notation.
 It describes relations (e.g. friendship) between entities (you and John).
 What we do is that we analyze those relations and visualize them.
-As an example of such a visualization, see the following picture, which is a sample visualization of analysis of relations on social networks for a particular person.
+As an example of such a visualization, see the following picture, which is a sample visualization of an analysis of relations on social networks for a particular person.

 TODO JH - masek data image

 For a more complex and sophisticated description of Linked Data, please visit the following [website](http://linkeddata.org/).

 Of course, our software is capable of performing analyses on a bit more complicated data.
-Actually, the first impulse to write such a tool was to came up with a tool which makes the user capable to build analyses which are capable of targetting people involved in corruption.
+Actually, the first impulse to write such a tool was to come up with a tool which makes the user capable of building analyses which could help him or her to target people involved in corruption.

 > And is it?
 >
 > In general, yes, it is.
-But nowadays, machine processing of related data is in conflict with  the laws of privacy in our country.
+But at the time of writing, machine processing of related data is in a conflict with the privacy laws in our country.
 So nobody is going to build such an analysis.
 <!---->
 > So that's why the project's name is Payola?
 >